 1. Help a Needy Family

 When I was a kid, my Dad would take me to the homeless shelter every Christmas.
-We'd find a family that needed coats and we would buy them the thickest, warmest coats we could find.
-At first I didn't understand why these homeless children were getting coats better than mine.
+We'd find a family that needed coats, and we would buy them the thickest, warmest coats we could find.
+At first, I didn't understand why these homeless children were getting coats better than mine.
 It took me a while to realize they would be wearing theirs a lot longer than I would.

 If you don't have a homeless shelter, you could do the same thing for someone who's just down on their luck.
 Like that struggling single mom who lives next to your Aunt.
 Or that guy down the street who lost his job and is worried about his family.
-Think about how much a couple weeks worth of groceries would mean to them.
+Think about how much a couple of weeks' worth of groceries would mean to them.

 If you would like to help someone but you're worried they would refuse your charity or get upset, you could send them gifts anonymously.
 Or just send them a gift card anonymously and let them decide what they need the most.

 My son was in the hospital for a long time when he was in kindergarten.
 One of the things that made it easier on me (and more bearable for him) was all the volunteers.
-They would stop by periodically just to tell a joke or just to say hi or to give him a little toy.
+They would stop by periodically just to tell a joke or just to say hi, or to give him a little toy.
 It always made the day seem that much brighter.